Bank of America profit surges even as low interest rates hurt

--Bank of America Corp’s second-quarter earnings nearly tripled as it released loss reserves it had set aside last year, but its mainstay lending business took a hit from low interest rates put in place to revive a pandemic-hit economy.
+July 14 - Bank of America Corp's (BAC.N) second-quarter earnings nearly tripled as it released loss reserves it had set aside last year, but its mainstay lending business took a hit from low interest rates put in place to revive a pandemic-hit economy.

 The second-largest U.S. bank by assets unloaded $2.2 billion of reserves in the quarter, reflecting an upbeat economic outlook as widespread vaccinations led to an easing of pandemic restrictions and set the stage for an economic recovery.